 The "table header" is the main row or column of a table that informs site visitors of the main "categories" of a table.
 For example, if you're putting together a directory of contact information, and the first row is "Name," "Position," and "Email," then that row would be the table header.

 To improve accessibility for screen readers, it may also be necessary to designate the first column (and/or first row) as a table header.
-You will need to assign the appropriate "table scope" for your column headers and row headers.
-See the section below on "table scope" if you are unfamiliar with the correct way to add table scope.
+You will need to assign the appropriate scope for your column headers and row headers.
+See the section below on "header scope" if you are unfamiliar with the correct way to add scope.

 This is helpful from an overall usability perspective, but it is also highly recommended that a header be added to your table as a best practice for accessibility.
 When a header is designated, a screen reader user (see "Use tables correctly for accessibility," above) will hear the information in this header row as the main "categories" for a table.

-When you create a new table on your Open Berkeley site, if the individual cells in the first row contain 40 characters or fewer, then that row will automatically be designated as the table header.
+When you create a new table on your site, if the individual cells in the first row contain 40 characters or fewer, then that row will automatically be designated as the table header.
 You must also add a scope (see "Header Scope," below).

-Generally speaking, for a standard data table (e.g., a directory of names and contact information), the first row should be the header row for the whole table, but you can also designate other rows/columns as headers if needed.
+For a standard data table (e.g., a directory of names and contact information), the first row should be the header row for the whole table, but you may also designate other rows/columns as headers if needed.

-If the cells in your first row contain more than 40 characters, please be sure to designate a row or column as a header, and you must add a scope (see "Header Scope," below).
+If the cells in your first row contain more than 40 characters, you must manually designate a row or column as a header, and you must add a scope (see "Header Scope," below).
 To designate a row or column as a header, select the row/column that you would like to be used as the table header, then select the "Table Cell Properties" button, then for "Cell Type," select "Header" from the drop-down menu:

-If a Table Header is added, you should also select the appropriate Table Scope (see below).
+Once a Table Header is added, you must also add the appropriate scope (see below).

-What is a "table scope" and why is it important?
+What is "Header Scope," and Why is it Important?